jaweewo/jaweewo/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Alfatec Sistemas as SRE Manager
+- 🔭 I’m currently working on Lãberit as SRE Manager
 - ###SKILLS
 - Linux knowledge as a sysadmin.
 - Docker and Kubernetes